nasa/astrobee/scripts/docker/readme.md

 These targets are mostly used in continuous integration workflows.

-All pre-built remote images are available on [github here](https://github.com/nasa/astrobee/pkgs/container/astrobee)
+All pre-built remote images are available on [GitHub here](https://github.com/nasa/astrobee/pkgs/container/astrobee).

 ## Other build options